 Social Relations

 Social relations describe connections where individuals acknowledge one another via a culturally recognized “role” label or have some feeling (positive or negative) toward one another.
 Like similarities, these are also categorized as “states”.
 These ties can be symmetric, asymmetric, or antisymmetric depending on the specific type of social relation.
 Types of social relations based on culturally recognized roles include, most notably, kinship ties like relationships such as mother, father, sibling, cousin, or uncle.
 Sibling and cousin ties are often symmetric ties (if A is a sibling of B, B is a sibling of A), while parent/child or uncle/nephew ties are antisymmetric (if A is a parent of B, B cannot be a parent of A).
 There are also other non-kin role relations.
-These includes relationships like friends, business partners, co-workers, or even a boss or supervisor.
-A boss-subordinate relationship is typically antisymmetric, as the authority flows in one direction and is not reciprocated by necessity.
+These include relationships like friends, business partners, co-workers, or even a boss or supervisor.
+A boss-subordinate relationship is typically asymmetric, as authority flows in one direction and is not necessarily reciprocated.
 Friendships, however, can be symmetric.

 Interactions

-Interactions refer to instances where people regularly communicate or directly engage in some kind of behavior directed at the other person, which can be positive or negative.
+Interactions are instances in which people regularly communicate or engage in behavior directed at another person, which can be positive or negative.
 These are dynamic “events” that occur over time.
-Interactions are usually asymmetric, meaning you can send a text to someone, but they don’t have to respond, but they can be reciprocal if the interaction goes in both directions.
+Interactions are usually asymmetric, meaning you can send a text to someone, but they don’t have to respond; they can be reciprocal if the interaction goes in both directions.
 Examples of interactions include communications such as calling, texting, zooming, or exchanging messages with others.
 They also include helping or social support ties, such as providing advice, help, or other forms of support.
-Support can be also emotional, or consist in providing minor (helping someone with their groceries), or major services (lending someone a thousand dollars).
+Support can also be emotional, or consist of providing minor (helping someone with their groceries), or major services (lending someone a thousand dollars).
 Interactions can also be negative or imply dominance over others, like fighting, bullying, or engaging in other violent interactions (most extremely, killing).

 Flows

 Flows represent ties in which something is transmitted or passed along from one person to another.
 Like interactions, these are “events” that unfold over time.
-Flows involve a directed movement, where there is an initiator (sender/giver) and a receiver.
-Social ties based on flow can be categorized according to the type of thing that flows through the ties, these include ties based on information flows, like communication, influencing, or gossiping.
+Flows involve directed movement, with an initiator (sender/giver) and a receiver.
+Social ties based on flow can be categorized by the type of thing that flows through them; these include ties based on information flows, such as communication, influence, or gossip.
 Information flow is a key aspect of social networks, particularly in diffusion processes.
-However, other ties are based on the transmission of beliefs, or resources in networks like economic transactions.
+However, other ties are based on the transmission of beliefsor resources in networks, such as economic transactions.

 5.3 Social Relations

 Social relations describe connections where individuals acknowledge one another via a culturally recognized “role” label or have some feeling (positive or negative) toward one another.
 Like similarities, these are also categorized as “states”.
 These ties can be symmetric, asymmetric, or antisymmetric depending on the specific type of social relation.
 Types of social relations based on culturally recognized roles include, most notably, kinship ties like relationships such as mother, father, sibling, cousin, or uncle.
 Sibling and cousin ties are often symmetric ties (if A is a sibling of B, B is a sibling of A), while parent/child or uncle/nephew ties are antisymmetric (if A is a parent of B, B cannot be a parent of A).
 There are also other non-kin role relations.
-These includes relationships like friends, business partners, co-workers, or even a boss or supervisor.
-A boss-subordinate relationship is typically antisymmetric, as the authority flows in one direction and is not reciprocated by necessity.
+These include relationships like friends, business partners, co-workers, or even a boss or supervisor.
+A boss-subordinate relationship is typically asymmetric, as authority flows in one direction and is not necessarily reciprocated.
 Friendships, however, can be symmetric.

 5.3.1 Interactions

-Interactions refer to instances where people regularly communicate or directly engage in some kind of behavior directed at the other person, which can be positive or negative.
+Interactions are instances in which people regularly communicate or engage in behavior directed at another person, which can be positive or negative.
 These are dynamic “events” that occur over time.
-Interactions are usually asymmetric, meaning you can send a text to someone, but they don’t have to respond, but they can be reciprocal if the interaction goes in both directions.
+Interactions are usually asymmetric, meaning you can send a text to someone, but they don’t have to respond; they can be reciprocal if the interaction goes in both directions.
 Examples of interactions include communications such as calling, texting, zooming, or exchanging messages with others.
 They also include helping or social support ties, such as providing advice, help, or other forms of support.
-Support can be also emotional, or consist in providing minor (helping someone with their groceries), or major services (lending someone a thousand dollars).
+Support can also be emotional, or consist of providing minor (helping someone with their groceries), or major services (lending someone a thousand dollars).
 Interactions can also be negative or imply dominance over others, like fighting, bullying, or engaging in other violent interactions (most extremely, killing).

 5.3.2 Flows

 Flows represent ties in which something is transmitted or passed along from one person to another.
 Like interactions, these are “events” that unfold over time.
-Flows involve a directed movement, where there is an initiator (sender/giver) and a receiver.
-Social ties based on flow can be categorized according to the type of thing that flows through the ties, these include ties based on information flows, like communication, influencing, or gossiping.
+Flows involve directed movement, with an initiator (sender/giver) and a receiver.
+Social ties based on flow can be categorized by the type of thing that flows through them; these include ties based on information flows, such as communication, influence, or gossip.
 Information flow is a key aspect of social networks, particularly in diffusion processes.
-However, other ties are based on the transmission of beliefs, or resources in networks like economic transactions.
+However, other ties are based on the transmission of beliefsor resources in networks, such as economic transactions.